Dean: Michael E. Solt

-- Students interested in applying to an MS Program or an MBA program at CSULB should file a CSULB Graduate Program application using the California State University’s online application program called Cal State Apply at www.calstate.edu/apply.
+- Students interested in applying to an MS Program or an MBA program at CSULB should file a CSULB Graduate Program application using the California State University’s online application program called the Cal State Apply website.

 - One complete set of official transcripts of all college work attempted is required and must be uploaded to Cal State Apply System or mailed to Enrollment Services.

-- Graduate Management Admission Test (GMAT) or Graduate Records Examination (GRE) scores must be forwarded directly from GMAC or ETS, to the College of Business Graduate Programs Office.
+- Graduate Management Admission Test (GMAT) or Graduate Records Examination (GRE) scores must be forwarded directly from GMAC or ETS, to the College of Business Graduate Programs Office, unless the GMAT/GRE requirement is waived by the University.
 The GMAT codes for the COB MS and MBA Programs are as follows: